Kemmerer sheep grazing/Wildlife

 Yet BLM recently approved new ten-year grazing permits for JR Broadbent — one of the largest and richest corporate sheep ranchers in the West — on these same lands, without ever acknowledging that domestic sheep harm sage-grouse habitat.
 Neither did BLM examine how the adverse effects of the grazing and the Moxa Arch project will cumulatively degrade the native habitat and harm sage-grouse, pygmy rabbits, or other imperiled species (including prairie dogs).

-An Administrative Law Judge with the Dept. of Interior’s Office of Hearings and Appeals agreed with us that BLM thus violated NEPA in approving the grazing permits; and ordered them reversed and remanded with instructions for BLM to prepare a full environmental analysis.
+On August 15, 2008, an Administrative Law Judge with the Dept. of Interior’s Office of Hearings and Appeals agreed with us that BLM thus violated NEPA in approving the grazing permits; and ordered them reversed and remanded with instructions for BLM to prepare a full environmental analysis.